bplmaps/cartinal/documentation/atlas-data.md

 ### Volume Boundaries
 A single GeoJSON file is available containing polygons corresponding to each physical volume's coverage boundaries.
 This layer is available here: <a target="_blank" href="https://s3.us-east-2.wasabisys.com/urbanatlases/extents/volume-extents.geojson">Volume Extents GeoJSON Download Link</a>

-### XYZ access
-The LMEC originally created tiles for atlases in this project using the TMS specification, and is currently converting each set to an XYZ specification to facilitate ArcGIS Online compatibility.
-You can use the layer list below to find out the status of each atlas web layer and the correct link syntax.
-Tiles are available at zoom levels 13 through 20.